BrutalTeam/go-netbox/docs/ConsoleServerPortRequest.md

 ### NewConsoleServerPortRequest

-`func NewConsoleServerPortRequest(device BriefDeviceRequest, name string, ) *ConsoleServerPortRequest`
+`func NewConsoleServerPortRequest(device BriefDeviceRequest, ) *ConsoleServerPortRequest`

 NewConsoleServerPortRequest instantiates a new ConsoleServerPortRequest object This constructor will assign default values to properties that have it defined,